-Applications for employment by disabled persons are given full and fair consideration for all vacancies in accordance with their particular aptitudes and abilities.
 The Association has 'Disability Confident Employer' accreditation from the Department for Work and Pensions.
-In the event of employees becoming disabled, every effort is made to retrain them in order that their employment with the Association may continue.
-It is the policy of the Association that training, career development and promotion opportunities should be available to all employees.
+It is the policy of the Association that training and career development opportunities are available to all employees.

-Committee of Management and Officers' Insurance
+Management Committee and Officers' Insurance

 North View has purchased and maintains insurance to cover its Committee members and officers against liabilities in relation to their duties on behalf of North View, as authorised by the Association's rules.